Golf is among the most challenging and taxing sports, and where golfers can somewhat get delusional, especially where their ability is involved;

-Phil made his appearance at Augusta (National) Golf Club at a practice round wearing a Mizzen+Main long sleeve dress shirt; one which generated quite a buzz and got everyone talking, including his playing partner Tiger Woods.
+Phil made his appearance at Augusta (National) Golf Club at a practice round wearing a Mizzen+Main long-sleeve dress shirt; one which generated quite a buzz and got everyone talking, including his playing partner Tiger Woods.

 Many individuals set Social Media buzzing comparing his unique look to either that of a churchgoer or an accountant.

-On one instance a user who stated that the shirt would be better worn by an accountant rather than a golfer was obviously referring to the look of the shirt.
+In one instance a user who stated that the shirt would be better worn by an accountant rather than a golfer was obviously referring to the look of the shirt.

-Another comment outlined that such a shirt is what you put on when having lunch after your round, at the clubhouse and not when performing physical activities.
+Another comment outlined that such a shirt is what you put on when having lunch after your round, at the clubhouse, and not when performing physical activities.

-Finally, Anya Alvarez, also a golfer, wrote on her twitter handle labeled the bold move by Phil to wear the long-sleeved shirt as nothing but a PR stunt.
+Finally, Anya Alvarez, also a golfer, wrote on her Twitter handle labeled the bold move by Phil to wear the long-sleeved shirt as nothing but a PR stunt.

 Mickelson however, as we know, is never one to go with the grain, and the bold move to wear the awkward-looking shirt only went on to reaffirm this.

-The weather was quite unpleasantly hot for long sleeve, and the fans could not help but heckle him persistently over his buttoned shirt.
+The weather was quite unpleasantly hot for long sleeves, and the fans could not help but heckle him persistently over his buttoned shirt.

-Phil began by stating that besides the Mizzen+Main dress shirt-made from performance fabric-being stretchy, you can also hardly notice that you are wearing one.
+Phil began by stating that besides the Mizzen+Main dress shirt made from performance fabric-being stretchy, you can also hardly notice that you are wearing one.

-Furthermore, Phil added, with the cheeky expression on his face which we have become so familiar with, he thought the shirt complemented his otherwise slightly-overweight (middle-aged) guy look and communicated who he is.
+Furthermore, Phil added, with the cheeky expression on his face that we have become so familiar with, that he thought the shirt complimented his otherwise slightly-overweight (middle-aged) guy look and communicated who he is.

 Not a misjudgment after all…?

 According to ESPN, his decision to wear the Mizzen+Main shirt brand was primarily due to the subsequent rewards of stakes in the firm as well as a lucrative endorsement deal.

 In fact, Phil Mickelson has already penned down his signature to endorse the brand and will reportedly continue wearing the unorthodox shirt while on the golf course, and out of preference also add it to his everyday attire.

 According to Kevin Lavelle, the Mizzen+Main founder, it is a privilege for the brand to have a prominent golfer like Phil Mickelson who is recognized throughout the world of golf to support and promote this quality product.

-Interestingly, also expected to participate in the Championship is none other than Tiger Woods, who without doubt is quite familiar with Mickelson’s new fashion-forward look.
+Interestingly, also expected to participate in the Championship is none other than Tiger Woods, who without a doubt is quite familiar with Mickelson’s new fashion-forward look.